RenolY2/scg-modeldump/README.md

 Tool that dumps the .nod model files of Starcraft Ghost into .obj format.

 # Download
-Download this tool by clicking on the "Clone or download" button.
+Download this tool by clicking on the green Code button and click Download Zip.

 # How to use
 You need to install a recent version of Python 3 (e.g. 3.8 or newer).
 When installing, make sure you click on "Add Python to PATH" at the start of the installer.